nhsconnect/ITK-FHIR-Outpatient-Letter/pages/explore/explore_safety_alerts.md

 ## Safety Alerts Section Content##
 The Safety alerts section carries safety alerts associated with the patient,items in bold are subheadings and should be formatted as such in any html sent:

-- **Risks to self** - Risks the patient poses to themself, eg, suicide, overdose, self-harm, self-neglect.
+- **Risks to self** - Risks the patient poses to themselves, e.g., suicide, overdose, self-harm, self-neglect.
-- **Risks to others** - Risks to care professional or third party.
+- **Risks to others** - Risks caring professionals or others.
+- **Risk from others** - Details of where an adult or child is at risk from an identified person e.g. family member etc.

 ##  Example Safety Alerts Section ##